zchrissirhcz/cmake_tools/README.md

 ## Introduction

+[overlook.cmake](overlook.cmake) selects C/C++ warnings that are easy to ignore but are serious, and advances detection and reporting to compile time by treating them as errors.
+It helps people write safer code, avoiding abnormal results that can be compiled and linked but run.

+## Purpose

 Good programmers should not ignore warnings.
 Treating all warnings as errors, however, is not practical due to reasons:
 - time cost
 - not own scratch project, too much to modify